ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 <img width="60%" height="60%" src="{{ site.url }}/images/kernel_density_sum.png" />
 </p>

 In the following animation, we plot the output of *Mathematica*'s built-in `SmoothKernelDistribution[]` function and our own kernel density estimation for varying values of the bandwidth parameter $$h$$.
-The red dots at the bottom represent our sample data, and these are the centers of our smooth kernel.
+The red dots at the bottom represent our sample data, same as before.
 Notice how for small values of the bandwidth parameter $$h$$ (during the start of the animation), the KDE is rigged.
 But, as $$h$$ increases, the estimate gets smoother and smoother.
-The selection of the parameter $$h$$ is very crucial.
+The selection of the parameter $$h$$ is, as we have already said, very crucial.

 <p align="center">
 <img width="70%" height="70%" src="{{ site.url }}/images/kernel_density_estimate.gif" />